Starting a Law Firm: LLP vs. PC

 What Does LLP Mean?

-Law Firm LLP vs. LLC: A Comparison
+Law Firm LLP vs. Limited Liability Company (LLC): A Comparison

 Liability Protection LLC and LLP: Taxation LLP vs. LLC: Management Structure